Shuffle/Shuffle-docs/handbook/engineering/audit.md

 - [] Environment stats: Have you disabled these at scale? `SHUFFLE_STATS_DISABLED=true`
 - [] Are you running in Swarm/K8s instead of the default setup?
 - [] Are Reruns and Aborts running as expected?
 Check Workflow run debugger (/workflows/debug) for old workflow runs in EXECUTING or ABORTED mode.
 If they are NOT aborted but instead EXECUTING, then this is not working as expected.
+- [] Are you surpassing 500.000 App runs in a month?
+At this point, [it gets hard to scale on your own](https://shuffler.io/pricing?tab=onprem).

 Got any other potential bottlenecks?
 [Contact us](https://shuffler.io/contact)